sighupio/fury-getting-started/fury-on-talos/README.md

 <YOUR_LOCAL_IP> forecastle.fury.info alertmanager.fury.info grafana.fury.info prometheus.fury.info kibana.fury.info
 ```

 > You can just put `127.0.0.1` as the IP address if you do not know it.
 The port-forward is enabled for all the IPs in your machine.
-You will need to edit the `hosts` file as `root` most probably.
+> Remember that you will need to edit the `hosts` file as `root` most probably.

-Now, you can reach the ingresses directly from your browser **on the port `31080`** for HTTP and on port `31443` for HTTPS.
+Now, you can reach the ingresses directly from your browser **on port `31080`** for HTTP and on port `31443` for HTTPS.

 ### Forecastle